Home » Water Quality » Well Water » Well Water vs City Water – How Are They Different?

 Well Water

-But well water isn’t a perfect solution either.
+Yet, well water isn’t a perfect solution.
 Many people in the rural US are also exposed to contaminated water due to improper industrial dumps and agricultural practices that pollute groundwater.
-Therefore, it’s imperative for well-owners to remain diligent and test their water source for pathogens and pollutants at least annually, as recommended by the CDC (Centers for Disease Control and Prevention).

-Causes of Well Water Contamination:
+What Causes Well Water Contamination?

 • Animal waste from livestock yards, silos, septic leach fields (closer than 50 feet)